Skip to content

 Seven statuses.
 Four priorities.
 Set both at creation.

-Every task starts with a status and a priority both set at the moment of creation and both visible at a glance everywhere in TARO.
+Every task starts with a status and priority, both set at creation and visible everywhere.
 Seven statuses cover the full delivery lifecycle.
-Four priority levels let teams distinguish a low-priority chore from an urgent production issue without ambiguity.
+Four priority levels separate a chore from an urgent production issue.

 Build